The AgriFoRwArdS CDT is committed to embedding Equality, Diversity and Inclusion throughout its practices.

 The AgriFoRwArdS CDT is committed to ensuring EDI is at the heart of everything we do.
 Starting from the anonymous recruitment process to mitigate unconscious bias and ensuring fairness and equality of opportunity, to guaranteeing diversity and inclusion is considered in all areas of the CDT – to include the management board, students, staff and industry partners.

-To find out more about Equality, Diversity and Inclusion please visit the Eleanor Glanville Centre’s website.
+To find out more about Equality, Diversity and Inclusion please visit the Eleanor Glanville Institute’s website.

 You can view the AgriFoRwArdS Equality, Diversity and Inclusion Strategy here.